Early Martin Guitars

 make X bracing a standard feature of the American guitar."

-This Schmidt & Maul, dated 1847, has another form of "hybrid X", consisting of fan braces, with three struts, and a tone bar that extends past the
+This Schmidt & Maul, dated 1847, has another experimental form of bracing, consisting of fan braces, with three struts, and a tone bar that extends past the

 treble end of the bridge and across the treble strut to form a small X under the treble side of the top.